 A first principle is to have control over the agenda of the crisis.
-The organization should put itself as the main source of information and establish the rhythm of information's diffusion.
-The information, although delivered quickly, should be validated.
-Experts recognize providing factual information and advice against speculation.
-The public see the crisis in a more emotional way that the organization.
+The organization should position itself as the main source of information and establish the rhythm of diffusion of information .The information, although delivered quickly, should be validated .Experts recognize providing factual information and advice against speculation.
+The public sees the crisis in a more emotional way that the organization.

-The organization must maintain its credibility by showing its good understanding of events and its ability to answer them best, depending on available resources.
-A third principle is anticipation.
-The decisions must be made taking into account the medium-term consequences for not amplifying the crisis and stimulating new triggers.
+The organization must maintain its credibility by showing its good understanding of events and its ability to best answer them, depending on available resources.
+A third principle is an anticipation.
+The decisions must be made taking into account the medium-term consequences for not amplify the crisis and stimulate new triggers.